How Carlos Queiroz Landed Black Stars Job After Analysis of Otto Addo’s Team

 Interestingly, he also guided South Africa to qualification for the 2002 tournament but left his role before the competition began.

-For Ghana, the hope is clear.
-That Queiroz's experience, combined with his tactical clarity, can quickly restore belief and deliver results when it matters most.
+For Ghana, the hope is that Queiroz's experience, combined with his tactical clarity, can quickly restore belief and deliver results when it matters most.

 Inside Queiroz's bold demand, which was snubbed

-According to journalist Muftawu Nabila, he initially asked for a salary four times that of his predecessor before agreeing to a lower figure.
+According to journalist Muftawu Nabila, he initially asked for a salary four times that of his predecessor before accepting a lower sum.

 Source: YEN.com.gh